James4Ever0/agi_computer_control/README.md

 ---

 the mouse calibration issue can be of major concern. we don't find it anywhere.

+use active inference or reinforcement learning?

 ## Star History